PixiEditor/PixiEditor/src/README.md

     - [x] ChunkyImage finalizer that returns borrowed chunks
     - [ ] Get Committed Pixel
     - [x] GetLatestChunk resolution parameter
-        - [x] Support for different chunk sizes in chunkpool
+        - [x] Support for different chunk sizes in the chunk pool
         - [x] Rendering for different chunk sizes
         - [x] Read only interface for Chunk
-    - [x] CommitedChunkStorage (used to store chunks for undo)
+    - [x] CommittedChunkStorage (used to store chunks for undo)
         - [ ] Write chunks to the hard drive?
         - [ ] Compress chunks?
     - [x] Linear color space for blending